mkobuolys/flutter-design-patterns/assets/markdown/iterator.md

 ### Tree collections

-- _DepthFirstTreeCollection_ - a tree collection class which stores the graph object and implements the _createIterator()_ method to create an iterator which uses the depth-first algorithm to traverse the graph.
+- _DepthFirstTreeCollection_ - a tree collection class that stores the graph object and implements the _createIterator()_ method to create an iterator which uses the depth-first algorithm to traverse the graph.

 ```
 class DepthFirstTreeCollection implements ITreeCollection {